 - The Williamstown Theatre Festival that attracts well known actors and has incubated plays that end up on Broadway.

-For hiking, Williamstown is crisscrossed by many hiking trails and is home to Mount Greylock, at 3489 feet, the highest peak in Massachusetts.
+For hiking, Williamstown is crisscrossed by many hiking trails and is home to Mount Greylock, at 3489 feet, the highest peak in Massachusetts, and part of the National Park Service’s Appalachian Trail.
 For those looking for less of a challenge, ask about the Pine Cobble Trail.

 Eating in Williamstown: Walk down Spring Street, the 1 block long “commercial hub” that is home to an ever changing array of eateries appealing to the college crowd.
 Off Spring Street, I can personally recommend, Mezze Bistro and Bar, a farm to table restaurant where students would likely take their parents for a pricier meal.